Not for everyone, but uniquely wonderful for those…

 - A couple of problems Garmin says will be corrected soon.

 - The five stars is for people who are weight conscious and need this much nav/comm.
 For most outdoorsmen, its functions are overkill.

 The Garmin GPSMAP 66i introduced in June 2019 is the world’s first consumer handheld device that combines a full-featured GPS navigation tool and a satellite text message system in one half-pound, rugged, battery-efficient device.
-Despite the serious problems mentioned below, that capability-to-weight ratio is wroth all five stars.
+And it has a new feature, Expedition Mode, that greatly reduces power requirements.

 For those less familiar with Garmin’s line of GPS receivers or its line of InReach communicators, here’s what you can expect from the GPSMAP 66i:

 ▶ Like earlier InReach devices, it sends and receives geotagged text messages and emails from anywhere on or close to the planet.

 ▶ It provides the necessary navigation tools available on Garmin’s backcountry GPS receivers, i.e. electronic maps, tracking, waypoint creation, etc.

 ▶ It accepts the Garmin map products made for Garmin GPS receivers, i.e. it contains the inferior map products made for previous InReach devices, but it is not limited to those maps.